nimbix/jarvice-helm/ActiveDirectory.md

-# Active Directory Authentication and Authorization Best Practices
+# Active Directory Authentication Best Practices

 JARVICE supports authentication against Active Directory using LDAP binding.
 For simple user authentication, a service account is not needed.